William McCrea (astronomer)

-Sir William Hunter McCrea FRS FRSE FRAS (13 December 1904 – 25 April 1999) was an English astronomer and mathematician.
+Sir William Hunter McCrea (13 December 1904 – 25 April 1999) was an English astronomer and mathematician.

 Biography

 He was born in Dublin in Ireland on 13 December 1904.

 His family moved to Kent in 1906 and then to Derbyshire where he attended Chesterfield Grammar School.
 His father was a school master at Netherthorpe Grammar School in Staveley.
-He went to Trinity College, Cambridge in 1923 where he studied Mathematics, later gaining a PhD in 1929 under Ralph H. Fowler.
+He went to Trinity College, Cambridge in 1923 where he studied Mathematics, and attended the first course on quantum mechanics at St John's College, Cambridge in the Easter term of 1926, by Paul Dirac.
+He later gained a PhD in 1929 under Ralph H. Fowler.

 From 1930 he lectured in Mathematics at the University of Edinburgh.
 During his time in Edinburgh (in 1931) he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Taylor Whittaker, Sir Charles Galton Darwin, Edward Copson and Charles Glover Barkla.
 He won the Society's Keith Medal (jointly with Edward Copson) for the period 1939–41.

 In 1932 he moved to Imperial College London as a Reader.
 In 1936 he became Professor of Mathematics and head of the mathematics department at the Queen's University of Belfast.

 In the Second World War he was co-opted onto the Admiralty Operational Research Group.

-After the war, he joined the mathematics department at Royal Holloway College in 1944 (the McCrea Building on Royal Holloway's campus is named after him).
+After the war, he joined the mathematics department at Royal Holloway College where he remained a professor for twenty years.
+The McCrea Building on Royal Holloway's campus is named after him.

 He was elected a Fellow of the Royal Society of London in 1952.

 In 1965, McCrea created the astronomy centre of the physics department at the University of Sussex.

 McCrea died on 25 April 1999 at Lewes in Sussex.